Cuban units of measurement

 A number of units of measurement were used in Cuba to measure quantities like mass, area, and capacity.
 In Cuba, Metric system has been compulsory since 1858.

 Units after metrication

-In 1920s too, other units from non-Metric Systems, old Spanish and American and local, were also used.
+In the 1920s, other units from non-Metric Systems, old Spanish and American and local, were also used.

 Length

 Several units were used to measure length.
 Legua was approximately equal to 2 2/3 in, which is substantially different from the value of a Legua in Spanish customary units and a League elsewhere, which varied from about 1,500 metres to 11,000 metres.

 One vara was equal to 33.384 in.